You’re busy and you need to know how to address an envelope, so let’s get right into it.

 Your Addressed Envelope Should Look Like This:

-According to Frank’s Compulsive Guide to Postal Addresses, military addresses employ APO (Army or Air Force Post Office) or FPO (Fleet Post Office for the Navy, Marine Corps or Coast Guard) instead of the city name, and then the state name is AA (for Americas), AE (for Europe) or AP (for Pacific).
+According to Frank’s Compulsive Guide to Postal Addresses, a military address requires specific formatting to ensure proper delivery.
+When addressing a letter to someone in the U.S. Armed Forces, include the recipient’s name, PSC or unit number, and use special abbreviations like APO (Army or Air Force Post Office) or FPO (Fleet Post Office for the Navy, Marine Corps, or Coast Guard) instead of the city name.
+The state name should be AA (for Americas), AE (for Europe), or AP (for Pacific).
 An example may look like this:

 LT DAVID HAYNES